gautamaditya007/Hospital-API/README.md

-This project is a Hospital API for the doctors of a Hospital that has been allocated by the govt for testing and quarantine + well being of COVID-19 patients
+This project is a Hospital an API for the doctors of a Hospital which has been allocated by the govt for testing and quarantine + well being of COVID-19 patients

 Installation